mrbusche/backseatfan.com/_posts/2012-09-06-john-clayton-has-a-ponytail-kind-of.md

 <div class="entry">
   <p>
     The Mythical John Clayton Ponytail, has anyone ever seen it?
 How long is it?
 How does he hide it so well.
-All these things are answered in the new &#8220;This is Sportcenter - John Clayton&#8221; ESPN commercial.
+All these things are answered in the new "This is Sportcenter - John Clayton" ESPN commercial.
   </p>

   <p>